 Also, several elementary schools in Shizuoka Prefecture started a project where all the students gargle with green tea on a daily basis in winter.
 These schools had a lower rate of absenteeism than schools where the students did not gargle.

 While this is exciting information, it is a recent study and more analysis is needed to draw specific conclusions.
 Also please do not rely on only one item to prevent the flu.
 Follow the recommendations of the medical community; wash your hands frequently, eat healthy, exercise, and get plenty of sleep.
 If you would like to use green tea in you flu prevention plan, here are two suggestions:

-Theanine has other benefits.
-There was an experiment using theanine at a company in the United States.
+L-Theanine has other benefits as demonstrated in an experiment using L-Theanine at a company in the United States.
 The volunteers were 87 females between the ages of 35 and 60 with symptoms of a menopausal disorder.
-Among the ladies in the group who took an extraction of theanine, there were emotional and physical improvements with reductions in swelling and headaches.
-Theanine also suppresses the stimulant function of caffeine and this is why high quality green tea makes you relax even though the tea contains caffeine.
+Among the ladies in the group who took an extraction of L-theanine, there were emotional and physical improvements with reductions in swelling and headaches.
+L-Theanine also suppresses the stimulant function of caffeine and this is why high quality green tea makes you relax even though the tea contains caffeine.

 Tea has been part of Japanese culture for many centuries.
 As mentioned above, the early use of tea was for medicinal purposes and many health benefits of green tea have been proven during the years.
 Since tea has been around for so long, people have found other uses for this wonderful plant.
 Here are several:

 Green tea leaves have traditionally been used to naturally absorb odors.
 You can place tea leaves in a bowl to absorb unpleasant odors in a room, leave some in the refrigerator in place of baking soda, or make a sachet with green tea and place in a drawer.